This post last updated on November 8th, 2021

 Next time you find yourself in transition, between things in life or just plain overwhelmed, look more slowly at Psalm 23, and as difficult as it may be, recline, rest, drink and be restored.

 It’s ok.
-We have permission to do this.
+You have permission to do this.